vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 ```

-## 5. Test Lancucher :: Setup and Teardown
+## 5. Test Launcher :: Setup and Teardown

 Setup and teardown are jasmine lice cycle methods